-1 2 This Contract for the rental or lease of the Premises identified below is entered into by and between the Landlord and Tenar (referred to in the singular whether one or more) on the following terms and conditions: 3 4 5 6 Name and contact information for maintenance/management issues: 7 8 Name of agent for service of process: 9 Address for service of process: 10 ■ TENANT: Number of occupants: Names of Tenants: 11 12 Names of other occupants (Minor children, etc.): 13 ■ PREMISES: Building Address: 14 15 Apartment/room/unit: Other: Included furnishings: appliances, refrigerator, range, oven and: 16 ■ RENT: Rent of \$ for Premises and \$ for other (specify: 17 day of each month.
-If payment is received or postmarked by 18 19 the day of the month when due, rent is \$ for the Premises and \$ for other.
-Charges Incurred by Landlord for Tenant's returned checks are payable by Tenant.
-Landlord shall provide a receipt for cash 20 payments.
-All Tenants, if more than one, are jointly and severally liable for the full amount of any payments due under this 21 Contract and under Wisconsin law.
-Acceptance of a delinquent payment does not constitute a waiver of that default or any 22 other default under this Contract.
-23 ■ TERM: CHECK EITHER (A) OR (B) AND COMPLETE AS APPLICABLE 24 (A) Month to month beginning on:OR- 25 (B) For a term of months, beginning on and ending on 26 27 .
-(Note: A lease for a fixed term expires without further notice.
+1 2 3 4 5 Name, address and contact information for rent payments: 6 7 Name and contact information for maintenance/management issues: 8 Name of agent for service of process: 9 Address for service of process: 10 TENANT: Number of occupants: Names of Tenants: 11 12 Names of other occupants (Minor children, etc.): 13 PREMISES: Building Address: 14 Apartment/room/unit: Other: Included furnishings: appliances, refrigerator, range, oven and: 15 16 17 RENT: Rent of \$ for Premises and \$ for other (specify:) is due on the day of each month.
+If payment is received or postmarked by 20 21 22 23 payments.
+All Tenants, if more than one, are jointly and severally liable for the full amount of any payments due under this Contract and under Wisconsin law.
+Acceptance of a delinquent payment does not constitute a waiver of that default or any other default under this Contract.
+TERM: CHECK EITHER (A) OR (B) AND COMPLETE AS APPLICABLE 24 (A) Month to month beginning on:OR- 25 26 27 (B) For a term of months, beginning on and ending on (Note: A lease for a fixed term expires without further notice.
 If a tenancy is to be continued beyond the stated lease term, arrange for this in advance of lease expiration.)
-28 ■ SECURITY DEPOSIT: Upon execution of this Contract, Tenant shall pay a security deposit in the amount of 29 \$to be held by 30 ■ UTILITIES: Check if paid by Landlord (included in rent) or Tenant (paid separately in addition to the rent): 31 Landlord Tenant Landlord Tenant Landlord Tenant 32 Electricity Water Gas Gas 33 Hot Water Heat Trash Trash 34 Air Conditioning Sewer Other Other Sewer S 35 If any utilities or services payable by Tenant are not separately metered, Tenant's share is determined as follows: 36 - PETO: Date (and) and another OTPINE ONE (for not) it without a striction beautiful and according 37 38 ■ PETS: Pets (are) (are not) permitted STRIKE ONE ("are not" if neither is stricken).
+28 SECURITY DEPOSIT: Upon execution of this Contract, Tenant shall pay a security deposit in the amount of 29 30 31 32 33 34 35 to be held by UTILITIES: Check if paid by Landlord (included in rent) or Tenant (paid separately in addition to the rent): Landlord Tenant Landlord Tenant Landlord Tenant Electricity Water Gas Hot Water Heat Trash Air Conditioning Sewer Other If any utilities or services payable by Tenant are not separately metered, Tenant's share is determined as follows: 36 37 38 39 40 41 PETS: Pets (are) (are not) permitted STRIKE ONE ("are not" if neither is stricken).
 Insert any additional provisions relating to pets in Special Provisions or in the Rules and Regulations or another Attachment to this Contract.
-39 ■ TIME IS OF THE ESSENCE: Time is of the essence as to all dates and deadlines set in this Contract or by law, unless 40 otherwise provided in Special Provisions.
-Parties failing to perform by a "Time is of the Essence" deadline will be in breach 41 42 of this Contract Immediately upon passage of the deadline.
-PROMISES TO REPAIR.
-Any promise to repair, clean, or improve the Premises shall include a date of completion, and 43 is stated in Special Provisions or a separate addendum attached to this Contract if the promise was made before the
+TIME IS OF THE ESSENCE: Time is of the essence as to all dates and deadlines set in this Contract or by law, unless otherwise provided in Special Provisions.
+Parties failing to perform by a "Time is of the Essence" deadline will be in breach of this Contract Immediately upon passage of the deadline.
+42 PROMISES TO REPAIR.
+Any promise to repair clean or improve the Premises shall include a date of completion and

-44 execution of this Contract.
-Time is of the essence does not apply if Landlord gives Tenant timely notice of any delay due to causes beyond Landlord's control (labor stoppage, etc.) and states a new completion date.
+42 ■ PROMISES TO REPAIR.
+Any promise to repair, clean, or improve the Premises shall include a date of completion, and 43 is stated in Special Provisions or a separate addendum attached to this Contract if the promise was made before the 44 execution of this Contract.
+Time is of the essence does not apply if Landlord gives Tenant timely notice of any delay due to 45 causes beyond Landlord's control (labor stoppage, etc.) and states a new completion date.